 Pursuant to the Article 22 of the Law on Disaster Risk Reduction and Emergency Management which prescribes the establishment of Disaster Risk Register (the Register), the legal responsibility for its development is entrusted to SEM whilst all the relevant authorities are required to provide timely updates.
 Due to technical capacities, the Republic Geodetic Authority will be responsible for technical infrastructure maintenance in accordance with the geospatial regulations.
-The Register shall be used as a subsystem of the national geospatial data infrastructure system comprised of the following data: physical and geographical characteristics of risk affected areas, affected population vulnerability data, infrastructure data including level of exposure and vulnerability, historical data, risks description, areas of immediate risk and local-selfgovernments' risk reduction capacities.
+The Register shall be used as a subsystem of the national geospatial data infrastructure system comprised of the following data: physical and geographical characteristics of risk affected areas, affected population vulnerability data, infrastructure data including level of exposure and vulnerability, historical data, risks description, areas of immediate risk and local-self- governments' risk reduction capacities.
 This intervention will support the establishment of the Disaster Risk Register as an interactive and interoperable system aligned with the EU INSPIRE Directive and the EU Initiative to Enhance Data Interoperability.
-In setting up the system, UNDP will rely on the business and technical architecture developed within World Bank funded project.
-Upon development, the Risk Register will be connected to the already existing DRIS (Disaster Risk Information System).
-DRIS already contains data on potential risks at the local level, including the existing Municipal Disaster Risk Assessments (90) and 30 SEM endorsed Rescue and Protection Plans.
-PIMO and SEM will update DRIS on a regular basis with newly adopted protection plans produced within the Government of Japan funded training programme.
-The Register will contain Damage Assessment data interlinked with DESINVENTAR Geoportal.
-Development of Damage Assessment Reports requires a rather complex methodological approach aligned with PDNA (EU, UNDP and the World Bank Post Disaster Needs Assessment Guidelines) and an effective horizontal and vertical coordination.
-Therefore, the Government of Serbia has established the inter-ministerial Working Group tasked to develop the Damage Assessment Methodology.
-Development of the Methodology is funded by UNDP Crisis Bureau and DRR Unit and implemented by UNDP Serbia.
-Upon completion of the process, in the third quarter of 2020, the Methodology shall be submitted to the GoS for official adoption.